8planes/mirosubs/docs/static-files.rst

   $manage.py compile_media --settings=[settings file] [bundle-name(s)]

 If you pass one or more bundle names as arguments to the command it will only compile those bundles (useful for testing / debugging), else all bundles will be compiles.
+Just make sure that you have run compile_conf and friends and also the deploy/create_commit_file.py before doing so.

 When the --verbosity param is set to 2, `compile_media` will output the cmd_strings passed to the compilers.